 24. Sushi Keita

-A relatively new sushi restaurant opened in late 2017, Sushi Keita is a tiny seven-seater that’s rapidly becoming a favourite with many diners in Tokyo.
+A relatively new sushi restaurant opened in late 2017, Sushi Keita is a tiny seven-seater that’s rapidly becoming a favourite with many diners ready to embark on an evening of Tokyo nightlife.
 The chef’s sushi reflects his extensive training at top restaurants like Sushi Wakichi in Hokkaido and Sushi Mizutani in Ginza.